This post may contain affiliate links, please read our disclosure policy.

 It is not always easy to find the perfect gift for a special occasion, but this article provides a few great gift ideas for wine lovers.
 Finding the perfect gift for a holiday or special occasion can often be a challenging endeavor, especially when the recipient seems to have everything.
 Sometimes it can be helpful to choose something that relates to a particular hobby or interest.
 Here are just a few gift ideas for wine lovers.

 I don’t think it’s any secret that I love wine.
 Red, wine, I don’t discriminate.
 I do love a nice Sauvignon Blanc or a Pinot Grigio on a warm summer day, a bold Cabernet Sauvignon snuggled up on the coach after a long day or with a grilled steak.
-For my most recent milestone birthday we hosted a wine pairing party and this past Fall my husband and I visited Napa Valley for the first time.
+For my most recent milestone birthday we hosted a wine pairing party and a few years ago my husband and I visited Napa Valley for the first time.

 Wine Country.
 It’s a wine lovers Disney World.
 There are vineyards as far as the eye can see and amazing varietals of wine that will please everyone’s palette.
 If you have the opportunity to go, I strongly recommend it!

-And if you can’t take all the wine lovers on your holiday shopping list on a vacation to Napa Valley and Sonoma, then I wanted to share some gift ideas for wine lovers.
+And if you can’t take all the wine lovers on your holiday shopping list on a vacation to Napa Valley and Sonoma, then I wanted to share some wine gifts for your fellow wine loving friends.
 One of the most popular gift ideas for wine lovers is an aerator.
 Well, after a nice bottle of wine, of course.

 Why aerate wine?
 Though there’s some complex science involved, the basic answer is fairly simple.
 Mingling molecules of wine with air, or more specifically oxygen in the air, helps bring out every nuance of aroma and flavor.